Here's Why I'm Recommending This Somewhat Unpopular Stock Advisory as My Top Pick

 This isn't another advisory service that follows the hottest trends and recommends "the next big thing."

 What they do is look for stocks that are heavily discounted, usually as a result of the entire sector being politically out-of-favor or just out-of-favor with mainstream opinion, yet are in sectors that are vital for the functioning of society.

 These are stocks that most fund managers won't touch, and because of this they severly lack funding and are priced extremely low.

-To give you a better idea of what I'm talking about, below is stock from a recent issue of Insider Weekly...
+To give you a better idea of what I'm talking about, below is stock from a recent issue of the Insider Newsletter...

 Now it looks like this stock has been left for dead.